loiclefevre/autonomous-database-for-developers/README.md

 In no particular order yet:
 - Working with an Autonomous JSON database using `MongoRepository`
 - SQL query joining JSON and Relational data together
-- Using Advanced Queuing (transactional queues) to notify application that data changed
 - Using Blockchain/Immutables tables
 - Understanding the benefits for developers of the Autonomous database underlying infrastructure: Exadata
 - Spatial queries over GeoJSON data